roman-milk/roman-milk.github.io/number-in-the-back-pages.md

  'Watch me,' she said.
 'Watch me while I fuck myself with this lovely dildo.
 I want you to watch me and wank, and then when you're big and hard I want you to fuck me in my ass.'

  I sat next to Beth on the bed and played with my slowly thickening cock.
 She pushed the big dildo into her opening and I continued to watch as Beth pulled the length of it out of her body slowly.
 She sighed with the pleasure of it and I saw her labia clinging to the shaft of the faux penis as though reluctant to release it.
 The shaft of the cock was already slick with Beth's juices, and I saw that she really did enjoy what she did, there was no faking it, she was getting great pleasure from this situation, and I realised I was in the middle of a life changing experience.
-Report_Story #2